Tejaswireddyallam/GDPFall2024-Group2/README.md

 I have added comments to seed data for initial patient records and Added description for seed data in medication history records.

 I have contributed in documenting the seed data of telemedicine application.

+I have analyzed the updated data management plan and contributed in developing the seed data.